SDA-SE/sda-spring-boot-commons/docs/security/index.md

 ## Risk: Loss of source IP address

-We expect, the services built with sda-spring-boot-commons are deployed behind a proxy, e.g. an Ingress in Kubernetes.
+We expect, that services built with sda-spring-boot-commons are deployed behind a proxy, e.g. an Ingress in Kubernetes.

 This library is configured by default to consider `X-Forwarded-*` headers to identify the original